0x20/hackerspace-blueprint/order/roles.md

 # Individual

-* The individuals have to be excellent *
+* The individuals have to be excellent
  - Follow [Do-ocracy](do-ocracy.md)
  - Actively try to fix problems
  - Maintain personal safety and that of others
+ - To follow and enforce the [code of conduct](../pact/README.md).